ash-repartoferramenta/wordpress-3tier-ansibledeploy/README.md

 - VWEBIP : this is the private network address that Vagrant will assign to the web server, it's used in absible to permit access from this host to mariadb
 - VDIP: this is the private network address that Vagrant will assign to the database, it's used in ansible to bind mariadb service to this ip
 - VSUB: subnet mask of the private network
+- v.memory: how much memory will be allocated to both VMs

 PS.
 though it's possible to obtain network informations directly from ansible I chose to pass VWEBIP and VDIP to ansible as special vars in case the VMs has multiple interfaces like